 Standard wear skin barriers may have shorter wear times than extended wear skin barriers, but provide a good balance of durability and gentleness.
 They have a moderate level of adhesion, are erosion-resistant, and are suitable for all skin types.
 A standard wear barrier would be appropriate for people with colostomies or for children, including toddlers and infants.
 They are available on both drainable and closed pouching systems.

 Regardless of whether your skin barrier is extended wear or standard wear, it is important to change your pouch as soon as possible if it is leaking, or if the skin around your stoma is sore or itchy.

 If you have questions about which type of skin barrier to order, ask your local ostomy nurse.
-You can also contact Hollister Secure Start services at 888.808.7456.
-A Consumer Service Advisor will help you choose the right ostomy product solution for your unique needs.

 Disclaimer: Prior to use, be sure to read the Instructions for Use for information regarding Intended Use, Contraindications, Warnings, Precautions, and Instructions.
 Contact the manufacturer of your skin barrier directly to get answers to specific product questions.